pdxparrot/assets/SETUP.md

   * Create an empty Prefab and add the LocalizationManager component to it
   * Create a LocalizationData in Data/Data and attach it to the manager
 * NetworkManager
-  * Create an empty Prefab and add the (not Unity / MLAPI) NetworkManager component to it
+  * Create an empty Prefab and add the Core NetworkManager component to it
   * Configure Netcode for GameObjects settings if networking is enabled
     * Uncheck Don't Destroy
     * Run In Background should be checked